cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 b)  Java-CrypTool (JCrypTool, JCT):
    - Completely new designed CrypTool in Java using Eclipse/RCP
-   - Platform independent --> Support for Windows, MacOS, and Linux
+   - Platform independent --> Support for Windows, macOS, and Linux
    - Usage of SWT for the GUI
    - Strictly using the standards of Eclipse
    - Bouncy Castle (BC) and FlexiProvider (FP) are used as crypto providers.
-     FP will become part of BC.
+     FP became part of BC.
      Offer JCT as a dynamic graphical frontend for BC.
    - XML Security (demonstrator for XML signatures)
    - Cooperation with the chair of Prof. Buchmann, TU Darmstadt for the